erigontech/diagnostics/README.md

 ![body download](/_images/body_download.png)

-## Header Download
-This is another crude example of monitoring an algorithm involving many items transitoning through series of states.
-On the erigon side, the code is spread across `dataflow/stages.go` and `diagnostics/header_downloader_stats.go`.
-The parameters considered for monitoring are decided based on header download states used in `turbo/stages/headerdownload/header_algos.go` and `eth/stagedsync/stage_headers.go`.
-The header downloader algorithm on the diagnostics system side is stored in `headers_download.go` file.
-The code in the file is reused from the `bodies_download.go` file which contains the code for fetching the bodies download state from erigon.

 # Ideas for possible improvements

 If you are looking at this because you would like to apply to be a part of Erigon development team, the best you can do is to try to first run the